tajah93/Good-README-Generator/README.md

 ## Description ##

 This generator is able to produce a good README by asking the user a series of questions regarding their project using the command line in the terminal and Node.js.
 After the user finishes all questions, a nice, professional README is created for them to use.
-This easy-to-use generate allows the user to spend less time on writing a good README and more time on the actual project.
+This easy-to-use generator allows the user to spend less time writing a good README and more time on the actual project.

 ## Installation ##